<

 Over 6’2″ (188cm+)70-75 cm75 cm+65-66 cm50-55 cm

-When too long is dangerous.
-Longer is NOT always better.
-An overly long ice axe (more than ~5cm beyond baseline) creates substantial problems on steeper terrain: (1) Harder to swing into hard snow or ice — the longer lever requires more force to drive the pick in; (2) Awkward dagger position — holding the axe with both hands becomes uncomfortable; (3) Self-arrest difficulty on steep terrain — the longer shaft can twist out of position during a slide; (4) Tangles with crampons on technical traverses; (5) Climbing pack inefficiency — adds substantial weight and protrusion on the pack.
-Conversely, an overly short ice axe (more than 5cm shorter than baseline for classic mountaineering) creates problems on gentle terrain: limited reach for self-arrest, awkward as a walking stick, less stable in low-angle dagger positions.
-The “ankle test” is genuinely the right starting point.
-When in doubt, choose the shorter option — easier to handle on technical terrain and adapts better to most situations.
+Longer is not always better.
+Generally, an overly long axe (more than about 5 cm beyond baseline) creates real problems on steeper terrain.
+Specifically, it is harder to swing into hard snow or ice because the longer lever needs more force.
+The dagger position becomes awkward, the longer shaft can twist out of position during a self-arrest slide, it tangles with crampons on traverses, and it adds bulk on the pack.
+Notably, an overly short axe causes the opposite problems on gentle ground.
+It limits reach for self-arrest, feels awkward as a walking stick, and is less stable in low-angle dagger positions.
+The ankle test is genuinely the right starting point.
+When in doubt, choose the shorter option, which is easier to handle on technical terrain and adapts to most situations.

-The CE/UIAA Rating System: What “B” vs “T” Means
+The CE/UIAA Rating — What B vs T Means

 RatingDesignationStrengthAppropriate Use